rhymeswithmogul/Office365DnsChecker/man/en-US/Test-AzureADClientConfigurationRecord.md

 ## SYNTAX

 ```
-Test-AzureADClientConfigurationRecord [-DomainName] <String[]> [<CommonParameters>]
+Test-AzureADClientConfigurationRecord [-DomainName] <String[]> [-21Vianet] [<CommonParameters>]
 ```

 ## DESCRIPTION
 This cmdlet checks one or more domains for the presence and correctness of the Azure Active Directory client configuration DNS record, named msoid.
-It should be a CNAME pointing to clientconfig.microsoftonline-p.net.
+It should not be present, or if so, be a CNAME pointing to clientconfig.microsoftonline-p.net.

+For Office 365 tenants in China operated by 21Vianet, the msoid record must be present and set to clientconfig.partner.microsoftonline-p.net.cn.

 ## EXAMPLES